Salon & Spa Support Specialist (ST11) Technical Certificate of Credit

-Purpose: The Shampoo Technician Technical Certificate of Credit introduces courses that prepare students for careers in the field of Cosmetology as Shampoo Technicians.
+Purpose: The Salon & Spa Support Specialist Technical Certificate of Credit introduces courses that prepare students for careers in the field of Cosmetology as Shampoo Technicians.

 Curriculum: The program emphasizes specialized training hair and scalp analysis, basic hair and scalp treatments, and basic shampooing techniques.